 - Some are temporary and intend to cover “my year in Kyrgyzstan”, only to stop abruptly after the first three weeks of homesickness, when the writer notices it’s more fun drinking kumyz with the shepherds than posting updates for his mum and highschool friends.

 I’m in good company when it comes to flawed atempts of making sense of blogging.
 An army of self-proclaimed thought leaders still doesn’t get tired to either celebrate the publishing revolution we’re witnessing or to lament the downfall of printed journalism (and society as a whole).
-Probloggers continue to emerge who smell their opportunity and start selling “fail-proof formulas” to “grow your audience” and “make a six-figure side income”.4
+Probloggers continue to emerge who smell their opportunity and start selling “fail-proof formulas” to “grow your audience” and “make a six-figure side income”. ((I won’t link to these places here, but feel free to post some cringeworthy examples in the comments for our entertainment.))

 Yet somehow, all these attempts to define blogging seem to reduce its potential rather than to augment it.

-When Nassim Nicholas Taleb drops “the straightjacket of the 750-word op-ed”5 in favor of writing books, many of his readers might consider a blog to be an even worse outlet for your thoughts.
-But the opposite is true: A blog can be used just as well to archive your tweets as to publish your next novel.6 It can be anything you want: A business, a braindump, a book, a blackmarket.
+When Nassim Nicholas Taleb drops “the straightjacket of the 750-word op-ed” ((Quoting from his newest (and, so far, excellent) book, Antifragile.
+Interestingly, a web search for that phrase brings up a Counterpunch post from 2003.
+Tough being original in times of blogging.)) in favor of writing books, many of his readers might consider a blog to be an even worse outlet for your thoughts.
+But the opposite is true: A blog can be used just as well to archive your tweets as to publish your next novel. ((Sometimes, the former can even lead to the latter.))
+It can be anything you want: A business, a braindump, a book, a blackmarket.
 It’s not that the platform isn’t able to do stuff, it’s that our imagination doesn’t catch up with its possibilities.

 With blogs, we’re taking publishing where Paul Feyerabend was heading with scientific methods: